Cogenesis of visible and dark sector asymmetry in a minimal seesaw framework: Acknowledgement

 \section{Acknowledgement}

-Utkarsh Patel(UP) would like to acknowledge the financial support obtained from Ministry of Education, Government of India.
+Utkarsh Patel(UP) would like to acknowledge the financial support obtained from the Ministry of Education, Government of India.
 Lekhika Malhotra(LM) would like to thank Dr. Sudhanwa Patra and the hospitality provided at IIT Bhilai during her stay there, which led to the completion of this project.
-LM would also like to thank UGC for a fellowship grant to support her research work.
-UAY acknowledges an Institute Chair Professorship.
-We also thank Prof S. Umasankar for his valuable comments on the implications of our framework.
+UAY acknowledges an Institute Chair Professorship of IIT Bombay.
+We also thank Prof S. Umasankar for his valuable comments on the implications of our framework and Zafri Ahmed Borboruah for his helpful discussions.